ProbateShow Table of Contents

 Note that even if the executor does hire a lawyer, the executor will still personally have a lot to do, and EstateExec will still be very useful in terms of tracking assets, expenses, and more.

 Family Entitlements: A surviving spouse and other dependants often have rights to the estate that can supercede the terms of a will or even legitimate claims of creditors.
-In some cases you are legally obligated to inform the spouse of those rights, and in you may be required to wait a certain amount of time to let the spouse decide whether to make any claims.
+In some cases you are legally obligated to inform the spouse of those rights, and in most you are required to wait a certain amount of time to let the spouse decide whether to make any claims.
 See Family Entitlements.

 Debt Resolution: Once you understand the overall financial situation of the estate, you must attempt to resolve all debts.
 See Resolving Debts.

-Asset Distribution: Once you have resolved all debts and paid any taxes due, you can distribute the remaining assets to the rightful heirs.
+Asset Distribution: Once you have resolved all debts and paid any taxes due, you distribute the remaining assets to the rightful heirs.
 See Making Distributions.

 If probate is required, one clear benefit of probate is that you will be following the law.
-However, even if probate is not required, it can help shield you from potentially unhappy heirs, and it will also get you a document commonly known as your "Letters" (sometimes known as Letters of Authority, Letters of Administration, Letters Testamentary, etc.), which will make it easier for you to prove your authority when dealing with third parties such as banks.
+However, even if probate is not required, it can help shield you from potentially unhappy heirs, and it will also get you a document commonly known as your "Letters" (sometimes known as Letters of Probate, Letters of Administration, Letters Testamentary, etc.), which will make it easier for you to prove your authority when dealing with third parties such as banks.